mykelalvis/Lynker-ioos-KB/KB/Release Engineering/artifact management.md

 For purposes of portability, the "name" of an artifact will be called it's `artifactId`

 Names should include some namespace that groups similar items together.
-Most packaging systems, [[dependency management]] systems, and [slug](https://support.atlassian.com/bitbucket-cloud/docs/what-is-a-slug/)-dependent [resolvers](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem) use some form of namespace to allow the actual [[version|identity]] of an artifact to be different even though the short name might be the same.
+Most packaging systems, [[dependency#Management|dependency management]] systems, and [slug](https://support.atlassian.com/bitbucket-cloud/docs/what-is-a-slug/)-dependent [resolvers](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem) use some form of namespace to allow the actual [[version|identity]] of an artifact to be different even though the short name might be the same.
 So `X:Y` or `X/Y` uses `X` as the namespace and `Y` as the abbreviated name.

 > "You're in the Army?
 I have a friend named 'Bill'.
 He's in the Army.
 Do you know him?"